mosure/inversify-cpp/README.md

 ### Scope
 Scope manages the uniqueness of a dependency.

-Singleton scopes are cached after the first resolution and will be returned on subsequent `container.template get...` calls.
+Singleton scopes are cached after the first resolution and will be returned on subsequent `container.get...` calls.

-Resolution scopes are cached throughout the duration of a single `container.template get...` call.
+Resolution scopes are cached throughout the duration of a single `container.get...` call.
 A dependency tree with duplicate dependencies will resolve each to the same cached value.

 By default, the unique scope is used (except for constant values).
-The unique scope will resolve a unique dependency for each `container.template get...` call.
+The unique scope will resolve a unique dependency for each `container.get...` call.

 ## Integration